 In March 2013, Creative Care was contracted by St. Anthony’s Hospital to provide arts and healthcare to their patients and staff.
 Creative Care artists-in-residence provide arts experiences in the following units: Behavioral Health, Skilled Nursing, Orthopedics and Oncology.

-At All Children's Hospital the arts have a vital role to play with children.
+At All Children’s Hospital the arts have a vital role to play with children.
 Children have unique emotional and developmental needs that can be supported by weaving creative expression into the healing environment.
 Artistic expression is a developmentally appropriate means of communication for children as it allows them to express thoughts and experiences in a non-threatening way.
-Creative Care's aim is to impact the culture of the clinical setting through a consistent schedule of Creative Care artists rotating through patient care areas up to 40 hours per week.

 Creative Care has the ability to increase patient, family, and staff’s access to the arts as a means to serve underserved populations and exemplify new models of engaging the community in the arts and health.
 Evidence supports the inherent value of creativity and access to expressive arts modalities during key life moments such as a new medical diagnosis, hospitalization, medical procedure, living with a chronic illness and end-of-life matters.
 Creativity and expression through art making enhances health outcomes and healthcare environments and supports the healing process.
 The Creative Care program is designed so that anyone can make art when assisted by a trained professional artist.
 Past evaluation of the program indicated enhanced patient quality of life through access to meaningful arts activities.